rodyherrera/ZendaJS/README.md

 // Showing a message in the terminal, using the Log method of the Console object, it receives the messages to be printed as parameters, for each parameter that is sent it will be a space.
 Console.Log('Hello world from ZendaJS');
 ```
-## Problems with the executable
+## Problems with the executable and compatibility
-If you followed all the steps and the executable gives you problems or you suffer problems when compiling, it is likely that you are testing on Windows or MacOS, Zenda has only been tested on Linux distributions.
+If you followed all the steps and the executable gives you problems or you suffer problems when compiling, it is likely that you are testing on Windows or MacOS, Zenda has only been tested on Linux distributions, the development of this JavaScript environment has been purely in Linux, it has never been tested in another operating system, so the correct operation in the different alternatives to Linux-based distributions is unknown, so, if you're on Windows or MacOS, you shouldn't get frustrated in case your console gets full of errors when trying to open the executable that already comes in the source code anatomy or when trying to compile the software.

-## Compatibility
-Zenda has only been tested on Linux.

 Executable commands
 ```bash